| Professional interior designers are taught to

 - Preliminary Project Scheduling

-- Coordinate Specialists, Consultants and Outside Services
+- Coordinate Specialists, Consultants and Outside Services Required

 Schematic / Conceptual Design

-design objectives.
-They will work to determine the most effective use of space and the
+After the initial visit a design firm will analyze the design objectives.
+They will work to determine the most effective use of space and the most efficient use of the budget, while establishing design concepts and investigating alternative solutions.

 - Develop Interior Design Concepts and Theories